HectorLuisVal/Solar-Panel-Optimization/README.md

 - Hector Valenzuela - MATLAB Modeling Lead
 - Leo Kuraoka - Analysis & Visualization Lead

+#### Disclaimer:
 For this project MATLAB is needed to run the live script.
 To run the code the **Optimization Toolbox™** is needed.

+For this project, the Solar Irradiance/Energy Production formula has been given below.
 ![](Images/Equation_SolarPanel.png)

 ## Model 1: Fixed Constraints